VolumeElement/VolumeElement.github.io/_posts/2023-07-09-computing-in-minecraft.md

 pin: False
 ---

 In July of 2010 I was introduced to Minecraft by a friend and he showed me a redstone mechanism he had constructed to operate a door.
-Although the device itself was quite simple, we were able to see the great potential in redstone, although I don't think I realized how far one could go with it at the time.
-In September of that same year, theinternetftw uploaded a video about a [16-bit arithmetic logic unit](https://www.youtube.com/watch?v=LGkkyKZVzug) that he had constructed inside the videogame Minecraft.
+Although the device itself was quite simple, we were able to see the potential in redstone, although I don't think I realized how far one could go with it at the time.
+In September of that same year, theinternetftw uploaded a video about a [16-bit arithmetic logic unit](https://www.youtube.com/watch?v=LGkkyKZVzug) that he had constructed.
 This was the first push towards designing fully functional computer processors inside of Minecraft, an especially impressive feat in light of the fact that redstone was only added to the game two months before as part of the Alpha v1.0.1 update.
-His early work was inspiring and he also mentioned one of his resources, [The Elements of Computing Systems](https://mitpress.mit.edu/9780262640688/the-elements-of-computing-systems/), to help others get started.
+His early work was inspiring and he also mentioned one of his resources, [The Elements of Computing Systems](https://mitpress.mit.edu/9780262640688/the-elements-of-computing-systems/), which looked like a promising place to start.
 I ended up getting a copy of this book and I read through the first sections on logic gates, and got the basic idea of the Harvard architecture, then I proceeded to experiment in Logisim and Minecraft until I got my first CPU working.

 ## Basic logic gates